MattiaVerticchio/PersonalProjects/MarketForecasting/MarketForecasting_EN.md

 In conclusion what could be furtherly improved?

+1. Adjusting the training data for inflation over the observations time-frame.
 1. Updating the dataset extending the period covered by observations.
 Some indexes extend for decades and the available dataset covers ~5 years.
-2. Increasing sampling frequency, adding intraday asset data.
+1. Increasing sampling frequency, adding intraday asset data.
+1. Disaggregate the index composition.
-3. Introduce more assets and/or exogenous features that can impact the prediction, like macroeconomic indicators, notable events, and local holidays.
+1. Introduce more assets and/or exogenous features that can impact the prediction, like macroeconomic indicators, notable events, and local holidays.
-4. Augment the dataset using signal processing metrics: moving average, exponential smoothing, LOESS regression, cross-covariance, cross-correlation, feature interaction.
+1. Augment the dataset using signal processing metrics: moving average, exponential smoothing, LOESS regression, cross-covariance, cross-correlation, feature interaction.
-5. Introduce a natural language processing component based on news streams and financial docs, like SEC reports and analysts’ predictions.
+1. Introduce a natural language processing component based on news streams and financial docs, like SEC reports and analysts’ predictions.

 Finally, we should take a look at the research side.